-The waiting list will be maintained until the last day of the Summer Term 2024 and will then be discarded.
+The waiting list will be maintained until the last day of the Summer Term 2025 and will then be discarded.
 A child's position on a waiting list is not fixed.
 When a new child joins the waiting list, all applicants on that waiting list will be re-ranked to ensure that the list is always maintained in oversubscription criteria order.
 This means that a child's position on the waiting list could go up or down during the time that it is on the list.
 Any late applications accepted will be added to the waiting list in accordance with the oversubscription criteria.

 Inclusion on the waiting list does not mean that a place will eventually become available.
+It may be that those already offered places may accept them thereby filling all available places.